GluuFederation/docs-gluu-server-prod/docs/source/user-management/scim-scripting.md

 Inspect (`tail`) `scim_script.log`.
 After some seconds you'll see some lines related to script initialization, ie. method `init` being called.
 This means your script is active and properly running.
 Click [here](./scim2.md#where-to-locate-scim-related-logs) to learn more about SCIM logs.

 Learning by doing is a good approach to scripting in Gluu.
-To start, edit the script by adding some `print` statements to the following methods: `createUser`, `postCreateUser`, `allowResourceOperation`.
+To start, edit the script by adding some `print` statements to the following methods: `createUser`, `postCreateUser`, `manageResourceOperation`.
 Save the script and check the log, wait until `destroy` and `init` are called.

 Send a user creation request to the service.
 [Here](./scim2.md#creating-resources) is an example.
 Note the order in which your prints appear in the log.